grosalestintaya/Lucy-rEFInd/README.md

 Icons come in two sizes (128 and 256 px), OS selector in five colors.
 See options in theme.conf.

 Folder `icons-leftovers` contains some unused icons due to differences between OC and rEFInd.
-They can be safely deleted.
+They can be safely deleted.lmao